-If you would like a copy of our 2015 illustrated catalogue featuring even more new varieties please give us a ring on the number at the top of the page or request one using the Contact us link at the top of the page.
+If you would like a copy of our illustrated catalogue featuring even more different varieties please give us a ring on the number at the top of the page or request one using the Contact us link at the top of the page.
 But please refer to our website on-line catalogue will be regularly updated with all the current availability.
 If you wish to reserve plants that are not yet available please give me a ring.

 SECURE CARD PAYMENTS ON-LINE

 We take your card security very seriously.
 When you order on our website you will be taken directly to the Worldpay secure website to make your payment.
 You will see the address change to https (which means it is secure) and the Worldpay padlock to ensure that your details are safe, we never see your card details.
 Our website complies with the most up to date industry regulations (Payment Card Industry Data Security Standard).
 The logo below verifies that we comply with the strict procedures for processing card payments.

 In order to keep track of your order and create a shopping basket, our website uses small text files called ‘cookies’.
 These harmless files are removed from your computer as soon as you leave our site.
 We do not use ‘persistent’ or ‘tracking’ cookies that can remember you when you return to the site.
 Using our website implies that you understand and agree to this.

 RHS THE GARDEN ARTICLE ON ALSTROEMERIA

 If you are a member of the RHS, look out for the article on Alstroemeria that I have written for The Garden magazine in August 2014.